graphhopper/graphhopper/docs/core/windows-setup.md

 # Windows Setup from Source

-Either get [Babun](http://babun.github.io/) which comes preinstalled with git and more.
-Or download [cygwin](http://www.cygwin.com/) and click on the setup where you need to select wget, git and unzip.
+Download [cygwin](http://www.cygwin.com/) and click on the setup where you need to select wget, git and unzip.

 Now you can choose to either [install GraphHopper](../web/quickstart.md) or if you plan to customize the source code [install it from source](./quickstart-from-source.md).